openmc-dev/openmc/docs/source/methods/random_numbers.rst

 sampling :math:`N` random numbers to get to that position may be prohibitively expensive.
 Fortunately, algorithms have been developed that allow us to skip ahead in :math:`O(\log_2 N)` operations instead of :math:`O(N)`.
-One algorithm to do so is described in a paper by [Brown]_.
+One algorithm to do so is described in a `paper by Brown
+<https://www.osti.gov/biblio/976209>`_.
 This algorithm relies on the following
 relationship:

 .. math::